oracle-livelabs/partner-solutions/sample-livelabs-templates/create-labs/labs/6-github-faq/6-github-faq.md

-# GitHub Troubleshooting Tips
+# GitHub FAQ

-This lab provide an overview of GitHub, GitHub Projects and Repositories and troubleshooting steps related to various issues.
+This lab provide an overview of GitHub, GitHub Projects and Repositories and solutions to frequently asked questions.

 ## What is GitHub, GitHub Projects and Repositories?